 Fast forward to June 2013 when the watercolor, along with the #16 plaque shown above, appeared as a single lot auction listing, described as being a “drawing on canvasboard.”
 Because of the lack of a signature, and probably because the same sale contained several one of a kind actual 1940s Boleslaw Cybis sculptures, the auction house described it it as a “Boleslaw Cybis prototype drawing” which of course is incorrect.
 I have personally spoken with the artist and there is no doubt that this painting was indeed done by her.
 A future Archive post will showcase the other work that she did for Cybis in the late 1970s.

-Returning to the actual porcelain sculptures, we have Queen Esther, 13.5” tall, a completed limited edition of 750 introduced in 1974 at $925.
+Returning to the actual porcelain sculptures, we have Queen Esther, 13.5” tall, a limited edition of 750 introduced in 1974 at $925.
 Her price rose to $1100 by the time it was closed at a reduced issue of 650 pieces in Spring 1981.

 There are two slightly different versions of Queen Esther as regards her hair.
 Apparantly the earliest-produced ones (less than the first 50) had some some small ringlets as a detail on the side portions of the long hair that flows down her back.
 These may have presented a production problem because the ringlets were then eliminated and replaced by hair sections with “solid” ends.
 The photos above, showing one early and one later Esther, point out the differing areas.
 Many thanks to the collector who sent me these comparison photos, because I was totally unaware of this production alteration by Cybis!